 There is a Bus Service for Great Staughton, details are available from the following link: https://greatstaughton.com/2016/06/20/new-bus-service-to-huntingdon/

-Prism: The new mental health service in your GP surgery
+Prism: The mental health service in your GP surgery

-Prism (Primary care Service for Mental health) is a new service run by Cambridgeshire and Peterborough NHS Foundation Trust (CPFT) and launched in Great Staughton Surgery on 14 August.
+Prism (Primary care Service for Mental health) is a service run by Cambridgeshire and Peterborough NHS Foundation Trust (CPFT).

 The service, which runs Monday to Friday, 9am-5pm, has rolled out to 37 surgeries around the county.
 It provides specialist mental health support for GP surgeries so that patients with mental health conditions can access prompt advice and support, receive help in a community setting and experience a more joined-up approach to care.
 Prism is for anyone aged between 17-65 years with mental health conditions and is based on a person’s needs rather than their diagnosis.